agntcy/telemetry-hub/metrics_computation_engine/README.md

 ### Deployment as a service

-For easy deployment of the MCE as a service, a [docker compose file](../deploy/docker-compose.yaml) is provided.
-This file locally deploys an instance of an OTel collector, an instance of Clickhouse DB, an instance of the API layer, and an instance of the MCE.
-OTel+Clickhouse is the default setup for retrieving and storing traces from agentic apps.
-The API layer provides an interface for other components such as the MCE to interact with the corresponding data.
-The MCE enables developers to measure their agentic applications.
+There are two ways to run the MCE service:

+1. Docker Compose (recommended for a full local stack)
+   - Use the provided [docker compose file](../deploy/docker-compose.yaml) to start OTel Collector, ClickHouse, the API layer, and the MCE.
-Once deployed, you can generate traces from an agentic app instrumented with our [Observe SDK](https://github.com/agntcy/observe/tree/main).
+   - Once up, instrument an app with our [Observe SDK](https://github.com/agntcy/observe/tree/main) to generate traces.

+2. Run the server locally
+   - Activate your virtual environment and start the server:
+     ```bash
+     source .venv/bin/activate
+     mce-server
+     ```
+     or
+     ```bash
+     .venv/bin/activate
+     uv run --env-file .env mce-server
+     ```

 **API Endpoints**